Lower bounds on Bourgain's constant for harmonic measure: Net measures, Hausdorff dimension, and Frostman's lemma

 \begin{lemma} Fix $\Delta=\Delta^m(\RR^n)$.
 Let $\mu$ be a Radon measure on $\RR^{n}$ and let $E\subset\RR^{n}$ be a Borel set with $\mu(\RR^{n}\setminus E)=0$.
 If there exist constants $0<\rho<n$ and $\lambda>0$ such that for every $Q\in\Delta$ with $\side Q\leq 1$, or then $\overline{\dim}_H\,\mu \leq n-\lambda\rho/(\lambda+\rho)$. \end{lemma}

-\begin{proof} A version of the lemma with the weaker conclusion $\overline{\dim}_H\,\mu<n$ appears in \cite{Bourgain}.
+\begin{proof}[Proof sketch] An implicit version of the lemma with the weaker conclusion $\overline{\dim}_H\,\mu<n$ appears at the end of \cite[pp.~481--483]{Bourgain}.
 The authors supplied a detailed proof with the indicated upper bound, in the setting of $\RR^{n}\times\RR$, equipped with the parabolic distance.
-Repeat the proof of \cite[Theorem 2.10]{dim-caloric}, making the following superficial change.
+For the Euclidean case, simply repeat the proof of \cite[Theorem 2.10]{dim-caloric}, making the following superficial change.
 Replace each occurrence of $n+2$ (the Hausdorff dimension of parabolic $\RR^{n}\times\RR$) with $n$ (the Hausdorff dimension of $\RR^n$). \end{proof}

 \begin{lemma}[Frostman's lemma with better constant] Fix $\Delta=\Delta^m(\RR^n)$.
 Let $K\subset\RR^{n}$ be a compact set.
 If $s>n-1$, then there exists a Radon measure $\mu$ on $\RR^{n}$ such that $\mu(Q)\leq (\side Q)^s$ for all $Q\in\Delta$, $\mu(\partial Q)=0$ for all $Q\in\Delta$, and $\mu(\RR^n)=\mu(K)\geq \Net^s_\infty(K)$.\end{lemma}